Our Verdict

 Traction

-The varied, 4mm lugs that adorn the Vibram outsole of the Antora 3 are super grippy and provide strong traction.
+The varied, 4 mm lugs that adorn the Vibram outsole of the Antora 3 are super grippy and provide strong traction.
 The lug pattern is intricate, with rectangular lugs surrounding the entire edge of the outsole.
 The inner portion of the outsole has forward-facing triangles and arrows, and the back has the same shapes, but they face towards the rear.
-Since there are lug points facing in all directions, strong traction is achieved whether you want to move forward, backward, or side-to-side.
+Since the lug points face all directions, strong traction is achieved whether you want to move forward, backward, or side-to-side.
 The lugs and outsole are a bit more forgiving than some, but as is often the case with Vibram soles, this bit of bounce makes them ultra-durable.
 The overall shape of the Antora doesn't make it feel like a great crossover shoe while it is on, but the plush cushion and durable Vibram lugs hold up to the demands of road running life.

 Sensitivity

 This is where the scores of the Antora started to go sideways, though if you want a non-sensitive shoe, you may not agree.
-The total stack of the Antora is 29mm with an 8mm drop, both of which fall within the average range for trail shoes.
+The total stack of the Antora is 28 mm with an 5 mm drop, both of which fall slightly on the lower side of average for trail shoes.
 The rock plate adds great protection but fully takes away from the trail feel of this otherwise high-scoring shoe.
 One of the reasons why we recommend the Antora as a shoe that can crossover into hiking is because of this feeling.
 Hiking shoes and boots tend to offer less sensitivity as a trade for all-day hiking comfort, and the Antora rides like a light version of this.
 If you aren't looking for a sensitive shoe, the Antora is worth keeping in contention.
-If you are in the market for a shoe that makes you feel agile, light on your feet, and allows you to feel the nuances of the trail beneath you, we recommend that you keep on looking.
+If you are in the market for a shoe that makes you feel agile, light on your feet, and allows you to feel the nuances of the trail beneath you, we recommend that you keep looking.

 Stability

-The 8mm drop of the Antora feels stable, even as you carve up technical routes, and the sheer amount of meat in the rear of the shoe provides pretty exceptional stability.
-There are a few pairs of trail runners in our round-up that outperformed the Antora in this metric, and most of them have a slightly less pronounced heel-to-toe differential.
-The 8mm drop is almost imperceptible from a stability standpoint here, though, because of how beefy the heel cup is.
+The 5 mm drop of the Antora feels stable, even as you carve up technical routes, and the sheer amount of meat in the rear of the shoe provides pretty exceptional stability.
+A few pairs of trail runners in our round-up outperformed the Antora in this metric, and most of them have a slightly less pronounced heel-to-toe differential.
+The beefy heel cup really adds a lot of stability to this otherwise average-measuring shoe.
 The thickness of the collar combines with multiple overlays to create a truly stable ride.

 Comfort and Fit